sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Convert numbers to letters
+Short desc    : Convert numbers to letters
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : Provides commands \alphalph and \AlphAlph.
+Descript     : Provides commands \alphalph and \AlphAlph.
 They are like
              : \number but the expansion consists of lowercase and uppercase
              : letters respectively (1 to a, 26 to z, 27 to aa, 52 to zz, 53
              : to ba, 702 to zz, 703 to aaa, etc.).
 Can be used as a